evenevan/restaurant-ordering-system/README.md

 ### Env Configuration

 On the frontend and backend, copy over .env.example into .env.
-By default, `test.mosquitto.org` is used as the broker for MQTT over Websocket though other brokers should work too.
+By default, `test.mosquitto.org` is used as the broker for MQTT over Websocket though other brokers work too.

 ### Backend